Stop Overpaying for Auto Insurance. Let Us Do the Hard Work.

 As a general rule:

-If your oil looks thick and dark instead of amber and clear, or you hear ticking or knocking sounds, it’s time to get it checked before you leave.
+If your oil looks thick and dark or you hear ticking sounds, get it checked before you leave.

 Already on the Road?
 Don’t Ignore the Warning Signs